 Responsible for the overall orchestration of the Space Development Foundation’s activities.

-Gary’s 40 years of experience in space advocacy, space development, and as robotic space systems engineer includes a wide range of robotic, space, and computer systems engineering projects.
+Gary’s over 40 years of experience in space advocacy, space development, and as a robotic space systems engineer includes a wide range of robotic, space, and computer systems engineering projects.

 Program Development Director – Joseph M. Rauscher